Joint Waveform Design for MIMO-OFDM DFRC Systems: Introduction

 The waveform design, which is one of the most challenging researches in the JRC system, is mainly classified into two categories.
 The first category is that the radar system and the communication system co-exist \cite{TCCN1}\cite{YHe}, where one system treats the other system as interference \cite{FLiu1}.
 Therefore, multiplexing techniques including space division multiplexing (SDM) \cite{AHass1,AHass2,AHass3}, time division multiplexing (TDM) \cite{HTaka,LHan1,LHan2}, frequency division multiplexing (FDM) \cite{AMishra}\cite{LReichardt}, and code division multiplexing (CDM) \cite{HTakase}\cite{MJamil} have been applied to mitigate the interference in the co-existing system.
 However, in these multiplexing schemes, the co-existing waveform has a low utilization because the radar system and the communication system cannot employ the same resources, and two different kinds of waveforms are usually used respectively for radar and communication.

-The second category is that the radar system and the communication system are co-designed, which aims to develop a single waveform that can perform radar detection and communication functions simultaneously \cite{FLiu2}, and this waveform is called dual-functional radar-communication (DFRC) waveform.
+The second category is that the radar system and the communication system are co-designed, which aims to develop a single waveform that can perform radar detection and communication functions simultaneously \cite{FLiu2}\cite{Renz}\cite{Huah}, and this waveform is called dual-functional radar-communication (DFRC) waveform.
 Compared with the co-existing waveform, the DFRC waveform has a higher degree of integration, thus it is more attractive to both academia and industry \cite{JAndrew}.

 The DFRC waveform design includes the radar-centric design, the communication-centric design, and the joint waveform design.
 The main idea of the radar-centric design is to employ linear frequency modulation (LFM) signal, which is a traditional radar probing signal, as the communication information carrier.
 For example, amplitude shift keying (ASK) and phase shift keying (PSK) can be combined with LFM to design the DFRC waveform in \cite{MRoberton}\cite{GN}.
 In the communication-centric design, the traditional communication waveform is mainly employed, and the detection estimation parameters can be extracted through the echo of the transmitted communication signal \cite{DMa,CSturm,DGaglione,FLiu3}.
 Joint waveform design is neither based on existing radar waveform nor communication waveform, but jointly considers the performance of the DFRC system and aims to achieve a performance trade-off between the communication and the radar detection \cite{FLiu2}, \cite{FLiu3,XLiu,XWang,FLiu4}.